Xantier/nerd-stack/README.md

 The purpose of this application skeleton is to empower developers to be able to start developing their Node.js + React easily but still maintaining enough wiggle room to not get constrained into heavy frameworks.

+[You can find more information on the app from the wiki] (https://github.com/Xantier/nerd-stack/wiki)

 ## Installation ##

-You can find more information on the app from [wiki] (https://github.com/Xantier/nerd-stack/wiki)

-This repository contains all source code for the actual implementation of the skeleton.

 ####Environment ####
 The tools of the trade for this application development stack are node.js, git and your preferred database implementation.